cattysann/NumericalProject/README.md

-first
 cd in to directory client
 npm install

-second
-cd in to directory server
+cd in to directory server and

 npm install